List of Responding Schools

 Faculty who are members of the New York State Bar provide free legal advice to guests at Loaves and Fishes, the local soup kitchen.

 There is no formal faculty pro bono policy.
-Faculty and administration serve as advisors to student-run groups and participate in individual pro bono projects.
+Faculty and administrators serve as advisors to student organizations and regularly participate in the Law School’s annual Service Day.

 No pro bono requirement exists for faculty.
 Many, however, are involved in a variety of pro bono projects including: leadership with local social service-oriented agencies, immigration/asylumcasework and human rights projects.